 Jurij Drevenšek was born in Maribor, Slovenia (Yugoslavia).
 In his childhood it seemed that he was most likely going to become a musician, but he later found out that he wanted to pursue his acting interests.
 He graduated from acting at the Academy of Theatre, Radio, Film and Television at the University of Ljubljana.
 Soon after his graduation he received his first professional acknowledgement as an actor by being trusted with the leading role of Moritz in Spring Awakening by Frank Wedekind.
-Since then he has created over thirty theatre roles in different Slovenian theatres, among them many leading ones such as the role of Hamlet in William Shakespeare's Hamlet, Jörgen Tesman in Hedda Gabler (both roles played at the Slovene National Theatre in Maribor), Max in Martin Sherman's Bent, and Jack in Jack, or the Submission by Eugene Ionesco.
+Since then he has created over forty theatre roles in different Slovenian theatres, among them many leading ones such as the role of Hamlet in William Shakespeare's Hamlet, Jörgen Tesman in Henrik Ibsen's Hedda Gabler (both roles played at the Slovene National Theatre), Macbeth in William Shakespeare's Macbeth, Max in Martin Sherman's Bent, and Jack in Jack, or the Submission by Eugene Ionesco.

 He is also well acquainted with the film industry and has appeared in numerous short and feature films, catching the attention of the Slovenian film public already with his first leading role in the feature film Kruha in iger (Bread and Circuses) where he portrayed Simon.
 Since then he has been casted in several Slovenian films and also appeared in the first Slovenian horror feature Killbillies, which won several international awards and earned him a Vesna Award for Best Supporting Actor (Slovenian equivalent for the Oscar Award).
-He also appears as the leading male role in the films The Curse of Valburga and Polsestra (Half sister), to name a few.
+He also appears as the leading male role in the films The Curse of Valburga and Polsestra (Half - sister), to name a few.
 Recently he has also started working abroad.
 He appeared in the American feature film Nomad directed by Taron Lexton, and in the Cinemax series Strike Back directed by Bill Eagles.